What Is That?! How to ID 8 Common Bug Bitesby Amy Tudor Patient Expert

 Summer is a time for enjoying the great outdoors, but outdoor fun also comes with insects and their painful, itching bites.
 Unless you see a familiar bug actually take a bite, how can you decide the best treatment for that bump or welt?
-Here are eight common critter, chiggers, and insects, and the signs and symptoms of their bites.
+Here are eight common critters, chiggers, and insects, and the signs and symptoms of their bites.
+And P.S.
+Some graphic images are coming your way.

 A fire ant can both bite and sting.
 The bites or stings will have a red center that is surrounded by lighter colored rings, and there can even be tendrils of redness coming off the main area of the bite.
 Its primary symptom, however, is pain.
 People who are bitten or stung by fire ants can also experience flu-like symptoms such as fever, nausea, fatigue, and body aches.